medmatix/DataSciCalc/README.md

 ## Implementation

-### Expansion from a Simple Calculator to Statistics Capable Tool:
+### Expansion from a Simple Calculator to Statistics Capable Tool, and Beyond:

 A simple caculator enhanced with list data capabilities, is expanded to a Data Science statistics aware tool manipulating and analyzing data in vector and matrix arrays.
 This marks the move to scipy/numpy capabilities for the Calculator paradigm.
+By further extension adding Pandas Series and Dataframes would mark a jump to engage Data Science capabilities in the Calculartor paradigm.

 #### Discussion:
-The data to be worked with is discrete as expected for the simple calculator function, as well as data lists, allowing univariate analyses to be brought in the the calculator.
+The data to be worked with is to start discrete as expected for the simple calculator function, as well as involving data lists, allowing univariate analyses to be brought in the the calculator.

 ### Enhancing the Interface and Help